GenaiTechne/gtsystem/README.md

 10. **Visual chat on Anthropic:** Explore `10-chat-anthropic.ipynb` for visual chat using Anthropic hosted models.

+11. **Visual chat on OpenAI:** Explore `11-chat-openai.ipynb` for visual chat using OpenAI GPT4-Turbo.

 ## What's New

 ### 2024-04-15 (Release 0.1.2)